Certain Activities Carried Out by Nicaragua in the Border Area (Costa Rica v. Nicaragua)

 Overview of the case

-The Court delivered its Judgment on the merits on 16 December 2015.
-After establishing that it had jurisdiction over the case, the Court found that Costa Rica had sovereignty over the disputed territory lying in the northern part of Isla Portillos.
-It therefore considered that the activities carried out by Nicaragua in the disputed territory since 2010, including the excavation of three caños and establishment of a military presence in parts of that territory, were in breach of Costa Rica’s territorial sovereignty, and that Nicaragua consequently incurred the obligation to make reparation for the damage caused by its unlawful activities on Costa Rican territory.
-In its Judgment, the Court ruled that Nicaragua has the obligation to compensate Costa Rica for the material damages caused by its unlawful activities; failing an agreement on the matter between the Parties within 12 months, the Court would settle this issue in a subsequent procedure.
+Public hearings in the joined cases were held in April 2015, and the Court delivered its Judgment on the merits on 16 December 2015.
+Regarding the first case, the Court found, inter alia, that Costa Rica had sovereignty over the disputed territory lying in the northern part of Isla Portillos.
+It therefore considered that the activities carried out by Nicaragua in the disputed territory since 2010, including the excavation of three caños and the establishment of a military presence in parts of that territory, were in breach of Costa Rica’s territorial sovereignty and Nicaragua’s obligations under the Court’s Order of 8 March 2011 indicating provisional measures.
+In its Judgment, the Court ruled that Nicaragua had an obligation to compensate Costa Rica for the material damages caused by its unlawful activities and that, failing an agreement on the matter between the Parties within 12 months, the Court would settle this question in a subsequent procedure.

 This overview is provided for information only and in no way involves the responsibility of the Court.